 Conclusion

-Here, in this article, we discussed the fix or the solution for the error The term ‘Start-ADSyncSyncCycle’ is not recognized which I got while trying to execute the PowerShell cmdlet to Manually Force Sync Azure AD Connect.
-This solution will also fix the below errors
+In this article, we discussed the fix or solution for the error’ The term ‘Start-ADSyncSyncCycle’ is not recognized, ‘ which I got while trying to execute the PowerShell cmdlet to Manually Force Sync Azure AD Connect.
+I hope this helps you fix your issue!!!